Thursday, September 8, 2011

 Klaatu's initial announcement, "We have come to visit you in peace and with goodwill," is disingenuous -- he comes bearing a threat of planetary destruction if we don't clean up our act -- and Gort the robot is the forerunner of the Terminator.
 (Does "Klaatu barada nikto" translate as "I'll be back"?)* Or at least of Skynet, and of the Machines from the Matrix.
 Klaatu explains that his people created a "race of robots" to police them, stamping out any "aggression" as soon as it appears.
 And really, wasn't it foolish of Klaatu in his first encounter with human beings to hold out an unexplained object as he marched silently down the spaceship's ramp toward the crowd?
 Leaving aside his people's study of human behavior via radio before he was sent here, which should have given him some idea, it's important to remember that Klaatu's people aren't naturally pacific either -- that's why they built their robots.

 The film studies professor's attempt to draw a connection to other sf movies in which the alien monster symbolizes the Red (or Yellow) menace seemed to me off the mark.
 The movie mocks the hoi polloi's readiness to imagine the Man from Space (whom they have seen only in his shiny spacesuit and mask) as a creature with tentacles, a Bug-Eyed Monster.
-Michael Rennie isn't the Blob, the Thing, or the Creature from the Black Lagoon: the trope of a slow-moving monster carrying a frightened human woman its arms is played out here by the robot Gort.
-(It's the brunette Patricial Neal whom Gort carries, though, not this bare-shouldered blonde -- who doesn't appear in the movie.)
+Michael Rennie isn't the Blob, the Thing, or the Creature from the Black Lagoon: the trope of a slow-moving monster carrying a frightened human woman in its arms is performed here by the robot Gort.
+(It's the brunette Patricia Neal whom Gort carries, though, not this bare-shouldered blonde -- who doesn't appear in the movie.)
 Day belongs to another strand in science fiction, which was already well-established in the genre: the story about a Kindly But Stern intergalactic dog-trainer who comes to rub our noses in our poop -- but will we allow ourselves to be housebroken, or will we have to be put down?
 Damon Knight had already mocked the theme in his 1950 story "To Serve Man."
 Other examples that come to mind include Edgar Pangborn's story "Angel's Egg," published in the same year that Day was released, a milder version of the fable in which the author laments our human immaturity and allows his cute extraterrestrial visitor to drain away his memories.
 (If only all lesser breeds were willing to sacrifice their lives to their superiors to further scientific knowledge!)
 In 1958 Robert Heinlein published Have Space Suit Will Travel, in which an American teenager finds himself as one of several human specimens examined by an intergalactic tribunal, and responds to criticism of Homo sapiens with a "You and what army?" defiance.
 But hey, you don't look to Hollywood for innovative science fiction.

 I also guess I'll finally grit my teeth and take a look at the 2008 remake starring Keanu Reeves, if only to see how they updated it.
 And really, who better than Teh Keanu to reprise Rennie as a beautiful, human-but-not-quite visitor from outer space who dies and is raised from the dead?
 (Other candidates for the original role, according to IMDB's trivia page, included Spencer Tracy and Claude Rains.)
 The Christ-figure symbolism in the 1951 version was deliberate, and Reeves had already played a dying-and-rising character who brings Good News to Modern Man a decade earlier.